mideind/GreynirServer/README.md

 Try Greynir (in Icelandic) at [https://greynir.is](https://greynir.is)

-*Greynir* is an exploratory project that aims to **extract processable information from Icelandic text**, allow **natural language querying** of that information and facilitate **natural language understanding**.
-Greynir is the core engine of [*Embla*](https://embla.is), a voice-based question answering app for smartphones and tablets.
+*Greynir* is a natural language processing engine that **extracts processable information from Icelandic text**, allows **natural language querying** of that information and facilitates **natural language understanding**.
+Greynir is the core of [*Embla*](https://embla.is), a voice-based question answering app for smartphones and tablets.

 Greynir periodically scrapes chunks of text from Icelandic news sites on the web.
 It employs the [Tokenizer](https://github.com/mideind/Tokenizer) and [ReynirPackage](https://github.com/mideind/ReynirPackage) modules (by the same authors) to tokenize the text and parse the token streams according to a **hand-written context-free grammar** for the Icelandic language.
 The resulting parse forests are disambiguated using scoring heuristics to find the best parse trees.
 The trees are then stored in a database and processed by grammatical pattern matching modules to obtain statements of fact and relations between stated facts.

+An overview of the technology behind Greynir can be found in the article [A Wide-Coverage Context-Free Grammar for Icelandic and an Accompanying Parsing System](https://acl-bg.org/proceedings/2019/RANLP%202019/pdf/RANLP160.pdf) by Vilhjálmur Þorsteinsson, Hulda Óladóttir and Hrafn Loftsson *(Proceedings of Recent Advances in Natural Language Processing, pages 1397–1404, Varna, Bulgaria, Sep 2–4, 2019).*

 <a href="https://raw.githubusercontent.com/mideind/Greynir/master/static/img/tree-example.png" title="Greynir parse tree">
 <img src="static/img/tree-example-small.png" width="400" height="450" alt="Greynir parse tree">